kimsiang/BelleAnalyzer/README.md

 and run it with

-./belleana input.script
+./ana input.script

 where input.script is filled with paths to the root files you want to analyze.
+Example here is the file exp55_XK.root stored in ../data/ folder